Sensu Go release notes

 5.1.1 release notes

 January 24, 2019 — The latest patch release of Sensu Go, version 5.1.1, is now available for download.
 This release includes some key fixes and improvements, including refactored keepalive functionality with increased reliability.
 Additionally, based on Community feedback, we have added support for the Sensu agent and sensuctl for 32-bit Windows systems.
-See the upgrading guide to upgrade Sensu to version 5.1.1.
+See the upgrade guide to upgrade Sensu to version 5.1.1.

 - Sensu now includes a sensuctl command and API endpoint to test user credentials.
 See the access control reference and API docs for more information.